We are a nonprofit focused on health and transparency in consumer product labeling.

 Tisha Deeghan, MSW MPH is a public health professional who has dedicated her life to changing the conversation on mental health.
 She has worked in the field of mental health and substance abuse treatment and prevention for 36 years, and has spearheaded many programs aimed at improving the total health of people in the community, body and mind.
 She received her Master of Social Work from Michigan State University, and her Master of Health Services Administration/Public Health from the University of Michigan School of Public Health.

-Ms. Deeghan is the Executive Director of the Fairfax-Falls Church Community Services Board, a $181M public mental health entity that serves over 21,000 people each year located in Fairfax, Virginia.
+Ms. Deeghan was recently appointed by the Fairfax County (VA) Board of Supervisors as Deputy County Executive for Health and Human Services, a broad network of agencies serving more than 120,000 residents.
+She had served for the past three years as the Executive Director of the Fairfax-Falls Church Community Services Board, a public mental health entity that serves over 21,000 people each year.
 Prior to that, she served for thirteen years as the Senior Vice President of Genesee Health System in Flint, Michigan.
 In addition, she has served as a national healthcare consultant for over 18 years, during which time she has assisted hundreds of public and private healthcare companies better focus on the health and welfare of the consumers they serve.
-She is a recognized community leader in the drive to reduced the risk of preventable deaths from treatable illness.
+She is a recognized community leader in the drive to reduce the risk of preventable deaths from treatable illness.
 In pursuit of this goal, Ms. Deeghan personally expanded the mission of GHS, transforming the mental-health focused agency into a Federally Qualified Healthcare Center that served the total health needs of Flint area consumers who could not otherwise access basic medical services.
 She has presented on these topics at numerous state and national conferences including the American Public Health Association, National Council for Behavioral Health, and NIMH.

 Hannah Gardener, ScD, is the founder of A Green Slate, a consulting company that helps families choose safe and healthy products for their homes.
 A Green Slate is all about making it easy and affordable to go green.
 She works with people to identify small, simple, gradual and inexpensive changes they can make to their living environment to reduce their exposure to toxic chemicals.
 Dr. Gardener’s doctorate in epidemiology from Harvard’s School of Public Health and her nine years as an epidemiologist at the University of Miami Medical School are key assets to Clean Label Project’s algorithm and methodology for assessing contaminants in consumer goods.